ovh/terraform-provider-ovh/website/docs/d/cloud_project_user.html.markdown

 ## Attributes Reference

+`id` is set with the user_id of the user.
+In addition, the following attributes are exported:

 - `creation_date` - the date the user was created.
 - `description` - See Argument Reference above.
 - `roles` - A list of roles associated with the user.